Milnor excision for motivic spectra: Introduction

-This corollary vastly generalizes \cite[Theorem D]{cdarc}.
-For $S=\Spec\Z$ and $E=\KGL$, it recovers Weibel's excision theorem for the homotopy K-theory of commutative rings \cite[Theorem 2.1]{Weibel}.
+Milnor excision was originally considered in the context of algebraic K-theory by Milnor, who established such a long exact sequence for the algebraic K-groups in degrees $\leq 1$ \cite[Theorem 3.3]{milnor-ktheory}.
+This gave a simple proof of Rim's theorem asserting an isomorphism between $K_0$ of the group ring $\Z[C_p]$ and of the ring of cyclotomic integers $\Z[e^{2\pi i/p}]$.
+While excision does not hold in general for $K$-theory \cite{swan}, Suslin–Wodzicki \cite{suslin-wodzicki} and Suslin \cite{suslin-excision} isolated conditions on squares of (possibly noncommutative) rings for which excision holds.
+Switching perspective by considering excision for other cohomology theories in algebraic geometry has also been fruitful, notably in Swan's study of the relationship between seminormality and the $\A^1$-invariance of the Picard group \cite{swan-seminormality}.
+In recent years, Milnor excision and its variants have had influential roles in settling old conjectures (such as Weibel's conjecture \cite{KST}) and bringing new insights into cohomology theories in algebraic geometry and other subjects \cite{arc,land-tamme}.

+Corollary~\ref{cor:main} furnishes a large collection of cohomology theories for which excision holds, vastly generalizing our previous work for motivic cohomology \cite[Theorem D]{cdarc}.
+It also recovers Weibel's excision theorem for the homotopy K-theory of commutative rings \cite[Theorem 2.1]{Weibel}, as well as Bhatt and Mathew's excision theorem for étale cohomology with coefficients in a torsion sheaf \cite[Theorem 5.4]{arc}, provided that the torsion is coprime to the residual characteristics.
+One can regard Corollary~\ref{cor:main} as a commutative analogue of Land and Tamme's excision theorem for noncommutative motives \cite[Theorem B]{land-tamme}.
 If $S=\Spec R$, an equivalent formulation of Corollary~\ref{cor:main} is that the canonical extension of $E(-)$ to nonunital commutative $R$-algebras sends short exact sequences to fiber sequences (cf.\ \cite[Remark 3.2.6]{cdarc}).

-Combining Corollary~\ref{cor:main} with \cite[Lemma 3.5(ii)]{kelly-morrow}, we obtain:
+Combining Corollary~\ref{cor:main} with \cite[Lemma 3.5(ii)]{kelly-morrow}, we obtain the following result, which verifies the property (G2) from \cite[Theorem 1]{shane-better} for the homotopy presheaves of any motivic spectrum over a perfect field:

 \begin{cor} Let $k$ be a perfect field and $E\in\SH(k)$.
 For every valuation ring $V$ over $k$, henselian along an ideal $I\subset V$, the map $\pi_* E(V) \to \pi_* E(V/I)$ is surjective. \end{cor}